-The Department adopted this condition as Standard Permit Condition III under 18 AAC 50.346(c) pursuant to AS 46.14.010(e).
-The Department has determined that the standard condition adequately meets the requirements of 40 C.F.R.
+The Department adopted this condition as SPC III under 18 AAC 50.346(c) pursuant to AS 46.14.010(e).
+The Department used a slightly condensed version of the standard condition which adequately meets the requirements of 40 C.F.R.
 71.6(a)(3).
-No additional emission unit or stationary source operational or compliance factors indicate the unit-specific or stationary-source-specific conditions would better meet the requirements.
+No additional emissions unit or stationary source operational or compliance factors indicate the unit-specific or stationary-source-specific conditions would better meet the requirements.
 Therefore, the Department concludes that the standard conditions as modified meets the requirements of 40 C.F.R.
 71.6(a)(3).

-Condition 10 - Air Pollution Prohibited
+Condition 11 - Air Pollution Prohibited

 Legal Basis: This condition ensures compliance with the applicable requirements in 18 AAC 50.110.
 The requirements prohibit the Permittee from causing any emission which is injurious to human health or welfare, animal or plant life, or property, or which would unreasonably interfere with the enjoyment of life or property.
 Air Pollution Prohibited requirements apply to the stationary source because rock crushers produce emissions and because activities at or associated with the stationary source may result in complaints from the public.
-The Department adopted these requirements as Standard Permit Condition II under 18 AAC 50.346(a) pursuant to AS 46.14.010(e).
+The Department adopted these requirements as SPC II under 18 AAC 50.346(a) pursuant to AS 46.14.010(e).

-Factual Basis: Unforeseen emission impacts can cause violations of the requirements under 18 AAC 50.110.
+Factual Basis: The Department used a slightly condensed version of SPC II which adequately meets the MR&R requirements in of 40 C.F.R.
+71.6(a)(3).
+Unforeseen emission impacts can cause violations of the requirements under 18 AAC 50.110.
 These violations can go undetected in the absence of public complaints.
 Public complaints are an indication that a violation of 18 AAC 50.110 has occurred.
 The Permittee is required to investigate and report any complaints and must keep records that detail the date, time, and nature of all complaints received.
 The Permittee must maintain a record of the investigation and any corrective actions undertaken and submit copies of these records upon request of the Department.
 Therefore, the Permittee must monitor and respond to complaints to ensure compliance with 18 AAC 50.110.

-Condition 11 - Non-road Engine Requirements
+Condition 12 - Nonroad Engine Requirements

-Legal Basis: Non-road engines are not subject to the standards approved under the State Implementation Plan for the air pollution control for stationary sources.
-18 AAC 50.100 states that the PTE from non-road engines does not count towards the classification of a newly constructed or modified stationary source in accordance with AS 46.14.130.
+Legal Basis: Nonroad engines are not subject to the standards approved under the State Implementation Plan for the air pollution control for stationary sources.
+18 AAC 50.100 states that the PTE from nonroad engines does not count towards the classification of a newly constructed or modified stationary source in accordance with AS 46.14.130.

-Factual Basis: This condition requires the Permittee to keep records detailing the location and specifications of non-road engines at any location where they operate.
+Factual Basis: This condition requires the Permittee to keep records detailing the location and specifications of an engine if it meets the definition of nonroad engine under 40 C.F.R.
+1068.30-Nonroad Engine-(1)(iii)3.
 The date and location log requested in this condition should be submitted with each Facility Operating Report (FOR).
-This Condition remains unchanged from the 2014 MG9 Rev. 1.
+This condition was changed from the 2017 MG9 Rev. 2 to specify that the only nonroad engines that are applicable to this condition are those that specifically meet the definition of nonroad engine under 40 C.F.R.
+1068.30-Nonroad Engine-(1)(iii).

-The Department needs to know if an engine no longer qualifies as a non-road engine so that the proper monitoring, recordkeeping, and reporting for stationary engines are met.
+The Department needs to know if an engine no longer qualifies as a nonroad engine to ensure that PTE does not exceed Title V permit thresholds so that the proper monitoring, recordkeeping, and reporting for stationary engines are met.